1. What is Reka money?

 11. What are the advantages of Reka money?

 The primary advantage of Reka money is that you can buy it at discounts on its face value.
 You save the difference between the price you pay for Reka money and its face value.
-Even the basic 2% discount for direct purchases from Reka is nearly twice as high as the cash back you earn with the most favorable Swiss cash back credit cards currently available.
+Even the basic 2 percent discount for direct purchases from Reka is nearly twice as high as the cash back you earn with the most favorable Swiss cash back credit cards currently available.

 12. What are the disadvantages of Reka money?